 For example, it happens frequently that money and time are invested by management in an AI system that is not (fully) used by others within the organization for whom it provides added value.
 What is unknown also remains unloved, and many employees have a negative view of AI.
 This often finds its origin in misuse of the technology that is covered in the media.
 There is also a persistent myth that an AI system can replace employees and their knowledge, making the technology a threat rather than an opportunity.

 In our previous blog post ‘how to make AI successful in your business‘ we also stressed the point that AI is above all a cultural change.
 The most important change has to take place in the culture of the company.
 Interdepartmental collaboration and information sharing must be encouraged to make the adoption of AI successful.

 Thankfully, the concerns and costs of small business AI integration are now mostly obsolete with recent breakthroughs in ML.
-Progress in data-efficient machine learning, infrastructure and the availability of pre-trained models in deep learning are making powerful AI available with less data.
+Progress in data-efficient machine learning, infrastructure and the availability of pre-trained models in deep learning is making powerful AI available with fewer data.

 Deep learning is actually a type of machine learning that can process a wider range of data resources, requires fewer data preprocessing by humans, and can often produce more accurate results than traditional machine-learning approaches (more on that further in this post).
 The big downside is that it requires a much larger amount of data to do so, or is it?

 Luckily, this is not always an issue anymore because pre-trained ML models are helping small businesses to build solutions that used to only be available to large enterprises.
 Because ML technology has been in development for a couple of decades now, you don’t have to start from scratch.
 Many pre-configured networks are available and we can successfully adapt and refine them with fewer data to the specific solution in mind.